data-burst/data-engineering-wiki/hugo-blog/content/docs/roadmap/general-software-engineering-skills/jwt/_index.md

 3. **Signature**: To create the signature part, you have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.

-## Conclusion

-**JWTs** are a stateless, compact, and secure way of handling user authentication and maintaining sessions.
-They are self-contained, easily transmitted, and require no server-side storage making them an excellent choice for RESTful APIs.

 ## Learning Resources

 Here are some suggestions for learning JWT, which will help you become more proficient in secure application development: